celo-org/celo-monorepo/packages/docs/community/release-process/smart-contracts.md

   4. For contracts that have not changed, confirms that the version number in the current branch is exactly the same as the deployed version number
   5. For contracts that have changed, deploys those contracts to the specified network.
   6. Creates and submits a single governance proposal to upgrade to the newly deployed contracts.
-    1. STORAGE updates are adopted by deploying a new proxy and implementation and updating the Regsitry contract.
+    1. STORAGE updates are adopted by deploying a new proxy and implementation and updating the Registry contract.
     2. All other updates are adopted by updating the proxy contract’s implementation pointer.

 ## Testing